onnx/onnx/docs/Operators.md

   recurrence weight tensor %Ri, bias tensors %Wbi and %Rbi, and initial hidden-state %H_0 can be encoded as a ScanLoop.
 Note that the loop-body is a nested graph, and it directly computes
   %Wi, %Ri, %Wbi, and %Rbi (typically constants or initializers in the body graph).
-If these values are computed in the outer graph, they need to passed in as extra state_variables.
+If these values are computed in the outer graph, they need to be passed in as extra state_variables.

       graph rnn-encoding {
         %H_0 = ...